bnd5k/mustachify-ui/README.md

 For directions on CORS config, feel free to consult the toturial mentioned in the Contributors section of this README.

+Consult the `requirements.txt` file for information on this prjects dependencies.

 Once you have the dependencies installed, run the following command in terminal:

 ```